 Subject: MEASURE J LINE 20A FUNDS PROGRAM POLICIES - FY 2024/2024 - FY 2025/2026 Summary of Issues The Contra Costa Transportation Authority (CCTA) Measure J line 20a program provides funds for Transportation Services for Seniors & People with Disabilities in the TRANSPAC area.
 TRANSPAC is responsible for recommendations on how the Measure J Line 20a funds are to be used in Central County.
 TRANSPAC last issued a call for projects at the end of 2021 for a two-year cycle and approved a program of projects for FY 2022/2023 and FY 2023/2024 in June 2022.
 Staff anticipates presenting a new draft program for approval in June 2024.
 In anticipation of the FY 2024/2025 and FY 2025/2026 funding cycle, staff presented a list of evaluation topics for consideration and potential inclusion in the funds policy at the August 31, 2023 TAC meeting.
 The topics were compiled from comments throughout the previous funding cycle.
 From that meeting, the TAC recommended the formation of a scoring criteria subcommittee, which met on September 25, 2023, to further discuss the evaluation topics for inclusion into the draft call for projects and fund policy.
 The current draft includes revisions from TAC and subcommittee discussions.
-It is requested that the TAC review the Draft funds program policies and provide comments.
-Financial Implications None Attachment(s) A. DRAFT TRANSPAC Measure J Line20A Application and Policy (FY 2024-2025 &amp; FY 2025-2026) B. MTC Map of Equity Priority Communities (Central County) &amp; Plan Bay Area 2050 Equity Priorities Map C. Measure J TEP Program Description D. Sample CCTA Master Funding Agreement these types of services.
+It is requested that the TRANSPAC Board review the Draft call for projects and funds program policies and provide comments.
+Financial Implications None Attachment(s) A. DRAFT TRANSPAC Measure J Line20A Application and Policy (FY 2024-2025 & FY 2025-2026) B. MTC Map of Equity Priority Communities (Central County) & Plan Bay Area 2050 Equity Priorities Map C. Measure J TEP Program Description D. Sample CCTA Master Funding Agreement for Seniors & People with Disabilities, which provides the TRANSPAC area an additional 0.5% of Measure J revenue for these types of services.
 TRANSPAC is responsible for recommendations on how the Line 20a funds are to be used.